aws/aws-toolkit-vscode/docs/ARCHITECTURE.md

 ### Creating a Wizard (Quick Picks)

-A new wizard can be created by extending off the base `Wizard` class, using the template type to specify the shape of the wizard state.
-All wizards have an internal 'form' property that is used to assign steps.
-We can assign UI elements (namely, quick picks) using the `bindPrompter` method on form elements.
+Create a new wizard by extending the base `Wizard` class, using the template type to specify the shape of the wizard state.
+All wizards have an internal `form` property that is used to assign steps.
+You can assign UI elements (namely, quickpicks) using the `bindPrompter` method on form elements.
 This method accepts a callback that should return a `Prompter` given the current state.
 For this example, we will use `createQuickPick` and `createInputBox` for our prompters:

+If you need to call async functions to construct your `Wizard` subclass, define your init logic in the `init()` method instead of the constructor.

 ```ts
 interface ExampleState {